thunderbird89/esf/stories/story-knock-knock.md

 The bar occupied the lower level of a docking station on the Xenari frontier world of Thal'karesh, where the air tasted of recycled atmosphere and the faint metallic tang of starship fuel.
 It was the sort of establishment where officers from a dozen different species mingled after long patrols, where the lighting was kept deliberately dim, and where questions were politely not asked.

-The Kryllian bartender—a stocky figure in his breathing apparatus—moved with practiced efficiency behind the counter, dispensing drinks with mechanical precision.
+The Kryllian bartender - a stocky figure in his breathing apparatus - moved with practiced efficiency behind the counter, dispensing drinks with mechanical precision.
 The clientele tonight was typical: a pair of Seraphyn in the corner booth engaged in what appeared to be a philosophical debate conducted entirely through subtle gestures and occasional soft vocalizations, a cluster of off-duty cargo haulers comparing routes near the window, and scattered throughout, the tall, angular figures of Xenari officers on leave.

 One such officer sat alone at the bar, his bioluminescent markings pulsing a steady cyan-green that suggested contentment and mild inebriation.
-Commander Vael'thi had reason to celebrate—his patrol rotation was complete, his ship was due for refit, and he had two full cycles of leave ahead of him before his next assignment.
+Commander Vael'thi had reason to celebrate - his patrol rotation was complete, his ship was due for refit, and he had two full cycles of leave ahead of him before his next assignment.
 The drink in front of him was his third, a sweet fermented beverage from his homeworld that the Kryllian bartender kept specifically for Xenari customers.

 He didn't notice the woman who slid onto the stool beside him until she spoke.

 > "Commander Vael'thi?"

-Her voice was smooth, with an accent he couldn't quite place—somewhere between the precise articulation of core-world Xenari and the broader tones of outer colonies.
+Her voice was smooth, with an accent he couldn't quite place - somewhere between the precise articulation of core-world Xenari and the broader tones of outer colonies.
 He turned to look at her.

 She was striking.
-Roughly his height when standing, with the lean build and graceful movements of a Xenari, but her coloring was unusual—skin tone somewhere between pale blue and silver, with bioluminescent markings that pulsed a warm violet-pink that his instincts read as interest and curiosity.
+Roughly his height when standing, with the lean build and graceful movements of a Xenari, but her coloring was unusual - skin tone somewhere between pale blue and silver, with bioluminescent markings that pulsed a warm violet-pink that his instincts read as interest and curiosity.
 Her large eyes caught the dim light, pupils dilated in the low illumination.
 She wore civilian clothing, well-tailored but not ostentatious, and carried herself with a confidence that suggested military background.

 > "I'm sorry," Vael'thi said, his words slightly slurred.
 "Do I know you?"

 > "Not yet," she said, her markings brightening slightly.
 "But I've heard about you.
 The successful interdiction of that Ryzak probe ship three cycles ago?
 That was impressive work."

-Vael'thi's own markings brightened to blue-white—pride mixed with pleasure at the recognition.
+Vael'thi's own markings brightened to blue-white - pride mixed with pleasure at the recognition.
 The probe ship incident had indeed been noteworthy, though it hadn't received wide publicity outside military channels.

 > "How did you hear about that?"